-They cannot show more then a few values, because as the number of values shown increases, the size of each segment/slice becomes smaller.
-This makes them unsuitable for large amounts of data.
+They cannot show more than a few values, because as the number of values shown increases, the size of each segment/slice becomes smaller.
+This makes them unsuitable for large datasets with many categories.

-They take up more space then their alternatives, like a 100% Stacked Bar Chart for example.
-Mainly due to their size and for the usual need for a legend.
+They take up more space than their alternatives, for example, a 100% Stacked Bar Chart.
+Mainly due to their size and the usual need for a legend.

 They are not great for making accurate comparisons between groups of Pie Charts.
-This being that it is harder to distinguish the size of items via area when it is for length.
+This is because it is harder to distinguish the size of items via area when it is for length.

 Tools to Generate Visualisation

 Apache ECharts (JS)

 Check out our fast-paced, data visualisation-themed card game: